BerkeleyHCI/PolymorphicBlocks/getting-started.md

    - If using the System Interpreter or Conda: you will need to install dependencies manually, `pip install protobuf kinparse Deprecated`.
 8. Open the Block Visualizer tab on the right.
    It will be empty right now.

+## HDL-only Setup
+_This isn't necessary if you did the IDE setup above._

+1. Make sure you have Python 3.7 (or later) installed.
+2. Install the needed dependencies.
+   If using pip: `pip install protobuf kinparse Deprecated`

 ## A top-level design: Blinky